willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 This result is consistent with reduced population growth rates in North American [@schultz2022;@LeSquin2021] and European [@Guyennon2023] forest trees, except for the contrasting pattern observation by @Purves2009.
 The higher suitable probability in the cold range compared to the hot range could be attributed to multiple factors.
 First, species may still follow their climate niche post the last glaciation, explaining why the current cold range limit does not align with the expected niche distribution [@Svenning2007], potentially leading to a colonization debt [@Talluto2017].
-Notably, four of the six species exhibiting a significant decrease in suitable probability from the center toward the cold range were already at the extreme cold observed in the dataset (Figure @fig:sp_diff_over_MAT).
+Notably, four of the six species exhibiting a significant decrease in suitable probability from the center toward the cold range were already at the extreme cold observed in the dataset (Figure S4).

 Our model may however overlook crucial drivers of species performance, despite capturing a substantial amount of variation from parameter uncertainty at the plot level.
 Factors such as the impact of extreme temperature and precipitation on phenology can influence tree range limits [@Morin2007].